swcarpentry/matlab-novice-inflammation/_episodes/05-loops.md

 > ![debugger-demo]({{ page.root }}/fig/debugger.gif)
 {: .callout}

-Since there are five characters in "aeiou", the loop body will be executed five times.
+Since we want to sum only even numbers, the loop index `even_number` starts at 2

+and increases by 2 with every iteration.
-When we enter the loop, `len` is zero - the value assigned to it beforehand.
+When we enter the loop, `total` is zero - the value assigned to it beforehand.
-The first time through,
-the loop body adds 1 to the old value of `len`, producing 1, and updates `len` to refer to that new value.
+The first time through, the loop body adds the value of the first even number 2 to the old value of `total`, producing 2, and updates
-The next time around,
-`vowel` is `e`,
-and `len` is 1,
+`total` to refer to that new value.
-so `len` is updated to 2.
+The next time around, `even_number` is 4, and `total` is 2, so `total` is updated to 6.
-After three more updates,
-`len` is 5;
-since there's nothing left in `aeiou` for MATLAB to process, the loop finishes and the `disp` statement tells us our final answer.
+After `even_number` reaches the final value, 10, `total` is 30; since this is the end of the range for `even_number` the loop finishes and the `disp` statements give us the final answer.

 Note that a loop variable is just a variable that's being used to record progress in a loop.